 Popova Kula Winery

-Popova Kula is one of the wineries you must visit in the Povardarie Wine Region.
-It is one of Macedonia’s best, boasting accommodations, gourmet dining, cooking lessons, and sightseeing tours.
+Next amazing place in Macedonia is Popova Kula, which is one of the wineries you must visit in the Povardarie Wine Region.
+It is one of Macedonia’s best, boasting accommodations, gourmet dining, cooking lessons, and sightseeing tours to visit.

 Popova Kula stands out because of its high-quality Balkan wines like Stanushina, Vranec, Prokupec, Zilavka, and Tamjanika.
 We were lucky enough to visit during harvest season, which gave us a great opportunity to see how the grapes are picked, sorted and cleaned before being pressed for fermentation.
 Popova Kula also puts on traditional folk dance shows for its guests.

-If you have any suggestions about what to do or see in Macedonia, leave a comment below!
+If you have any suggestions about what to do or visit in Macedonia, leave a comment below!